Get the car and family ready with this free printable road trip checklist and the BEST tips for things to do before a long car trip with kids!

 Special offer for our Readers: Try Amazon Prime 30-Day Free Trial

-Plus we pack lots of fruit in our Igloo Cooler -- eating healthy on the road means stopping for a treat when we get there.
+Plus we pack lots of fruit in our Igloo Cooler (with wheels!) -- eating healthy on the road means that we can stop for a treat when we get there!

 We also enjoy mixing up a healthy snack mix (fruit, nuts) or bringing popcorn (we pop our own at home) and a few juice boxes in addition to our water bottles.